emmaMinty12/emmaMinty12/README.md

 - 👋 Hi, I’m @emmaMinty12
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning programing, student at LPU

 <!---
 emmaMinty12/emmaMinty12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.